JanssenProject/home/README.md

 3. You need the freedom to customize
 4. You need to embed this component in your solution

 Ultimately, the goal of the project is to coalesce a community, and to foster an ecosystem.
-Many organizations, working together, can build Janssen together more effectively then any individual organization.
-The end result can be used or monetized as part of a product or service.
-The bigger the project, the more innovation, and the better the code.
+Many organizations, working together, can build Janssen together more effectively then any individual organization, resulting in more innovation and better code.

 # Why the name Janssen?